Possible maintenance breaks on 30 May at 16:00-01:00 affecting the ability to download PDF documents in the OmaKela e-service More information

 - For persons born in 1965 or after the retirement age is linked to their age group in the earnings-related pension scheme.

-Kela pays a guarantee pension if your earnings-related pension is small or if you have not accrued any earnings-related pension.
+You can receive a national pension from Kela if your earnings-related pension is small or if you do not receive any earnings-related pension.
+Read more about the amount and payment of the national pension.

 Kela can pay you a national pension if you are covered by the Finnish social security system and you satisfy the following conditions: